DR. STEPHANIE MACQUARRIE

 Organic Chemistry Professor

 Stephanie obtained her BSc from Mount Allison University in the year 2000.
 She continued to pursue chemistry in graduate school at Virginia Polytechnic Institute and State University where she earned her PhD under the supervision of Professor Paul Carlier in organic chemistry in 2005.
 In 2005 she accepted a post-doctoral position in Professor Cathleen Crudden’s group at Queen’s University.
 In 2009 Stephanie started at Cape Breton University as Assistant Professor of Organic Chemistry.
-She is now Professor of Organic Chemistry, Associate Dean of Science and Technology, and runs a National Science and Engineering Research Council funded research program with mainly undergraduate students.
+She is now Full Professor of Organic Chemistry, Associate Dean of Science and Technology, and runs a National Science and Engineering Research Council funded research program with mainly undergraduate students.
 Stephanie enjoys many avenues of service, but her personal focus is Science outreach and promotion, particularly for under-represented groups.

 Actively Pursue Science